Responsibilities

 - To attend punctually – please arrive five minutes before the session starts if possible.

-- To not attend appointments whilst under the influence of alcohol/drugs.
+- To not attend appointments whilst under the influence of alcohol/drugs or if you have covid/flu symptoms.

 - Communicating with the therapist outside agreed counselling sessions is to be limited to making, changing or cancelling an appointment (unless by prior arrangement).